Waradu/keyboard/README.md

 ### v6 Changes

 - Use `e.key` instead of `e.code`
-- Multiple Keybinds per listener
+- Support multiple keybinds per listener
-- Remove the need to use `Key.*`
+- No longer need to use `Key.*`
 - Rewrite `runIfFocused` to `elements` to allow multiple targets
 - Ignore `event.isComposing` and Dead keys
 - Remove `ignoreCase`